 A wedding planner, in addition to helping with organization and planning, is also a therapist, to a certain extent.
 As you approach the wedding date, emotions increase.
 Not only for the couple, but also for parents, and sometimes for friends.
 Different parties participate in the wedding financially and want to have their say in decision-making.
 Things that one never thought about before (the font used for the invitations, the form of the wedding bouquet, the seating of the guests, the choice of the menu, etc.) are suddenly causing you sleepless nights.
 Thoughts that something will go wrong cannot escape your head.
 This list has no end.
 All this is understandable because, for most of us, a wedding happens once in our lives and we simply have no experience.

 A wedding planner has this experience and can effectively reduce or simply relieve stress and offer solutions to break up any issues or conflicts.
 Sometimes just lending an ear to the bride is enough to make her calm down.
 But the bride is too shy or embarrassed to bother her friends with “nonsense”.
 Talking with her mother can sometimes only increase discomfort, even if she adores her.
-Wedding planner takes on this role and, being a neutral party, often proves to be very effective.
+A wedding planner takes on this role and, being a neutral party, often proves to be very effective.
 Such assistance is most frequently needed for brides, who need to be sure that everything is going according to the plan and that the result is perfect.
 Any little thing that might violate this ideal picture in her head can be a cause of much stress.

 And we haven’t even started to talk about the very day of the wedding, where the presence of a wedding planner is extremely important, primarily to relieve the couple’s stress and give them the possibility to focus on the essence of this magical day!